508-dev/time-flies/README.md

 ### Decisions made

-These resolve the open questions from the original spec.

 1. **Framework & build tooling.** We use a framework with a build step rather than vanilla JS + CDNs.
 The WebGL shader work and the interactive legend benefit from real components and type safety.
    - **Svelte** (v5) for UI components (the legend, tooltips, the add/edit controls).
    - **TypeScript** throughout.